Distributed Koopman Learning using Partial Trajectories for Control: Introduction

 \section{Introduction}

 Learning system dynamics from system states-inputs data pairs has attracted considerable research attention due to the increasing complexity of the autonomous systems \cite{mamakoukas2021derivative,mezic2015applications, proctor2018generalizing, mauroy2016linear}.
-In the field of dynamics learning, recent methods include using deep neural networks (DNNs) \cite{murphy2002dynamic, gillespie2018learning}, Physics informed neural networks \cite{raissi2019physics}, and lifting linearization methods such as Koopman operator methods \cite{mezic2015applications, proctor2018generalizing, mauroy2016linear} have been proven to be effective in approximating unknown dynamical systems.
+In the field of dynamics learning, recent methods include using deep neural networks (DNNs) \cite{murphy2002dynamic, gillespie2018learning}, physics-informed neural networks \cite{raissi2019physics}, and lifting linearization methods such as Koopman operator methods \cite{mezic2015applications, proctor2018generalizing, mauroy2016linear} have been proven to be effective in approximating unknown dynamical systems.

-Among the various approaches, the Koopman operator has gained popularity due to its capacity to represent unknown dynamics in a linear form.
-Two prominent Koopman-based methods, dynamic mode decomposition \cite{schmid2010dynamic} and extending dynamic mode decomposition have been proposed to lift the state space to a higher-dimensional space, for which the evolution is approximately linear \cite{korda2018linear}.
-However, the problem of selecting basis functions to ensure that the lifted system is linear and accurate remains a significant challenge.
-To tackle this problem, various eigen decomposition-based truncation techniques have been proposed.
-For instance, \cite{lusch2017data} proposed to use deep learning methods to discover the eigenfunctions of the approximated Koopman operator, and \cite{yeung2019learning, dk2, dk, bevanda2021koopmanizingflows} employed DNNs as observable functions of the Koopman operator, which are tuned based on collected state-control pairs by minimizing a suitably defined loss function which is also referred as the deep Koopman operator method (DKO).
+Among the various approaches, the Koopman operator has gained popularity for its ability to represent known dynamics in a linear form.
+Two prominent Koopman-based methods, dynamic mode decomposition \cite{schmid2010dynamic} and extended dynamic mode decomposition, have been proposed to lift the state space to a higher-dimensional space, for which the evolution is approximately linear \cite{korda2018linear}.
+However, selecting lifting functions that ensure the lifted system is linear and accurate remains a significant challenge.
+To address this problem, various eigen-decomposition-based truncation techniques have been proposed.
+For instance, \cite{lusch2017data} proposed to use deep learning methods to discover the eigenfunctions of the approximated Koopman operator, and \cite{yeung2019learning, dk2, dk, bevanda2021koopmanizingflows} employed DNNs as lifting functions of the Koopman operator, which are tuned based on collected state-control pairs by minimizing a suitably defined loss function which is also referred as the deep Koopman operator method (DKO).
 Recent work, such as \cite{hao2024deep}, has extended the DKO method to approximate nonlinear time-varying systems.